Reviews You Can Rely On

 Our Verdict

 If you are shopping for a new electric skateboard on the slimmest of budgets, then we think you might want to check out the Hiboy S22.
-This skateboard costs considerably less than most models and delivered acceptable results.
+This skateboard costs considerably less than most models and delivers acceptable results.
 It's surprisingly fast for a budget board and has average range and braking abilities.
-It struggled with the steepest hills and isn't the most comfortable to ride but it's hard to argue with its relatively low price tag if you are trying to spend as little as possible.
+It struggled with the steepest hills and isn't the most comfortable to ride, but it's hard to argue with its relatively low price tag if you are trying to spend as little as possible.

 REASONS TO BUY